 Our team consists of individuals with a background in higher education, public service, and social change who are seeking to transform the realm of higher education in the United States.
-We are joined by several veteran professors with more than 100 years combined experience teaching college courses, former student services and college admissions counselors, founders of educational and civic non-profits, filmmakers, and more.
+We also have a group of incredibly dedicated volunteers who bring their expertise and energy to a variety of Wayfinding events and experiences.

 Chief Business Officer

 Jen is a master artisan of organizational flow.
 Her consulting work across arts & culture, education, entrepreneurship, health & wellness, and religion & spirituality has gifted her with a broad perspective on how to survive, transform, change and grow effectively, efficiently, and gracefully.
 Jen loves multi-cultural experiences, world music and ethnic food every day of the week.
 Jen is very funny she is often told.